Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.rst

 .. note::

-   If your object can only be reflected into JS by creating it, not by retrieving it from somewhere, you can skip steps 1 and 2 above and instead add ``'wrapperCache': False`` to your descriptor.
+   **Note:** If your object can only be reflected into JS by creating it, not by retrieving it from somewhere, you can skip steps 1 and 2 above and instead add ``'wrapperCache': False`` to your descriptor.
    You will need to flag the functions that return your object as
    ```[NewObject]`` <https://heycam.github.io/webidl/#NewObject>`__ in
    the WebIDL.
 If your object is not refcounted then the return value of
    functions that return it should return an nsAutoPtr.